 No one tells you when you become a marketing manager how challenging it is to get all members of your team on the same page.

 Not to mention getting people from other marketing departments on the same page.

-Using a project management platform like CoSchedule gives you better visibility into your *entire* strategy execution.
+Using a suite of agile marketing software products, like CoSchedule, gives you better visibility into your “entire” strategy execution.

 Here’s an example calendar to get a feeling for what ultimate marketing strategy visibility can look like.

-And it’s hard to tell vanity metrics apart from the things that drive *real* business value.
+It’s hard to tell vanity metrics apart from the things that drive “real” business value — activity ≠ results.